-- Press POWER and a confirmation message is displayed prompting you.
-If you don't respond in a few seconds, the message will disappear. - Press (b) POWER a second time.
-The POWER indicator light flashes blue, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector. - Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time.
+- Press ( ) POWER and a confirmation message is displayed prompting you.
+If you don't respond in a few seconds, the message will disappear. - 2.
+Press (1) POWER a second time. - Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time.